hmlkao/provider-jfrog-artifactory/README.md

 - [`jfrog/project`](https://registry.terraform.io/providers/jfrog/project)
 - etc.

-So, I used `jfrog.crossplane.io` base group for this Crossplane provider.
+So, I decided to use `jfrog.crossplane.io` base group for this Crossplane provider.

 ### Options

-1. (*current naming convention*) `jfrog.crossplane.io` as a base group and set `ShortGroup` to `artifactory` which will produce `artifactory.jfrog.crossplane.io` and resource is just `LocalOCIRepository`
+1. (*current naming convention*) `jfrog.crossplane.io` as a base group and set `ShortGroup` as `artifactory` to all resources which will produce `artifactory.jfrog.crossplane.io` and K8s kind is just `LocalOCIRepository`

     - :heavy_minus_sign: All resources must have specificied `ShortGroup` as `artifactory`

 2. `artifactory.jfrog.crossplane.io` as base group and resource is just `LocalOCIRepository` (no need to set up `ShortGroup`)

     - :heavy_plus_sign: Get rid of `ShortGroup` config and use `artifactory.jfrog.crossplane.io` for initial config instead
-    - :heavy_plus_sign: Allows to use `ShortGroup` for Group of resources like `local.artifactory.jfrog.crossplane.io` for Local Repositories according to Terraform provider
+    - Allows to use `ShortGroup` for Group of resources like `local.artifactory.jfrog.crossplane.io` for Local Repositories according to Terraform provider
-      - :heavy_minus_sigh: Can be less clear, because there will be the same resources, e.g. `AlpineRepository` for groups `local.artifactory.jfrog.crossplane.io`, `remote.artifactory.jfrog.crossplane.io`, etc.
+      - :heavy_minus_sign: Can be less clear, because there will be the same resources, e.g. `AlpineRepository` for groups `local.artifactory.jfrog.crossplane.io`, `remote.artifactory.jfrog.crossplane.io`, etc.

 3. `jfrog.crossplane.io` as a base group and resource prefix to be `artifactory`, like `ArtifactoryLocalOCIRepository`